sunshine12103/Robot-Dog-V1.3/README.md

 decides how to actuate the servos.
 This is accomplished fairly simply since the robot writes Servo Command Packets out to a UART.

+### Upload

+The `micropython/pyboard.py` and `micropython\upload.py` scripts work together to enable a more streamlined development flow when working with the PyBoard.
+The script diffs source files and only updates those that are out of date.
+The script can be used as follows where `<COM>` is the COM port associated with the robot's UART.

+    cd spot_sim
+    pipenv run upload.py <COM>
+    cd ..

 ## Future Work

 * Adjust the window read timeout in `rc_sim.py` to allow the COM port to be copied over to `spot_sim_data.txt` more